jgmalcolm/jgmalcolm.github.io/z80/index.md

 - [TI86 Specs](beginner/ti86.htm) - Basic information about the TI86 and its
   ROM versions.
 Also some info on the LCD.
 - [Format and Compiling](beginner/form.htm) - Start coding.
 Get the necessary tools to get you on your way.
-Walk through creating your very first program and running it.
+Walk through creating your first program and running it.
 - [Oh, No!
 It Crashed!](beginner/ohno.htm) - What to do when it freezes up on you.
 A step-by-step diagnosis.